cafenomad/git-test/docs/tutorial_init.rst

-Tutorial 1
+Tutorial init
 ==============================
-* This is git practice for tutorial-1.
+* This is git tutorial for init.

 Make repo
 ==============================